 The sour patch candy is sour on the outside and on the inside it's sweet and chewy.
-While these won't be nearly as chewy, the sour on the outside and sweet on the inside thing reigns true.
+While these won't be nearly as chewy as the actual candy, they will be sour on the outside and sweet on the inside.

-Slide grape off of toothpick and continue until all have been coated.
+Step 5: Slide the grape off of the toothpick and continue until all have been coated.